Pet Euthanasia/Pet Loss

 What It Costs

-The in-home euthanasia fee is $125.00.
-This includes the pre-euthanasia sedative and the euthanasia procedure.
+The in-home euthanasia fee is $250.00.
 The housecall visit is $50.00 to most areas.
 The aftercare cremation costs are additional and dependent on patient weight.
 The public cremation price is less expensive than the private cremation option.
 Please call 804-938-VETS (8387) or e-mail us for more information.
 We will try to accommodate pet owners that do not reside in our practice area for an extra travel fee.

 Please Note: BRVS performs euthanasia only on pets who have an unmanageable disease or those with little quality of life remaining.
 We reserve the right to refuse euthanasia if we feel it is being chosen as a convenience option.
 We will not euthanize a patient with a manageable or treatable disease.
 If we determine that it is not time to euthanize your pet, a house call fee and quality of life examination charge will be assessed.